-Swaddling is very comforting for newborns.
-They sleep better and they feel more like being in the womb.
-This ensures better sleep and minimizes startle reflux which is quite common in newborns.
+Swaddling is very comforting for newborns and they sleep better as they feel cozy and warm like in the womb.
+Swaddling ensures better sleep and minimizes startle reflux which is quite common in newborns.

-8. Use herbal body lotion or organic oil for baby’s skin to avoid over-drying
+8. Use herbal body lotion or organic oil for the baby’s skin to avoid over-drying

 Massage baby’s skin with extra virgin coconut oil or olive oil before or after bathing the baby helps with dryness and itchiness.
-This will help to keep her skin soft and moisturized without making it itchy and dry.
+This will help to keep her skin soft and hydrated without making it itchy and dry.